timothymeyers/NoOpsAccelerator/README.md

 ## Goals

-* Designed for US Government mission customers
-* Implements SCCA controls following Microsoft's SACA implementation guidance
-* Deployable in Azure commercial, Azure Government, Azure Government Secret, and Azure Government Top Secret clouds
-* Accelerate the use of Azure in DOD/Public Sector through onboarding multiple types of workloads including App Dev and Data & AI.
-* Simplify compliance management through a single source of compliance, audit reporting and auto remediation.
-* Deployment of DevOps frameworks & business processes to improve agility
-* Written as Bicep and Terraform templates

 ## Non-Goals

 * Automatic approval for Authority to Operate (ATO).
 Customers must collect evidence, customize to meet their departmental requirements and submit for Authority to Operate based on their risk profile, requirements and process.

 * Compliant on all Azure Policies when the reference implementation is deployed.
 This is due to the shared responsibility of cloud and customers can choose the Azure Policies to exclude.
 For example, using Azure Firewall is an Azure Policy that will be non-compliant since majority of the DOD/Public Sector customers use Network Virtual Appliances.
 Customers must review Microsoft Defender for Cloud Regulatory Compliance dashboard and apply appropriate exemptions.

-## How We Define `Azure NoOps` for this Project

-Azure NoOps is “not about the elimination of ops; it is about the elimination of manual handoffs and low-value, rote administration.”
-Think of NoOps is the next evolution of DevOps.
-We want NoOps Accelerator to drive mission success with an outcome-based approach to deliver continuous value to enable the warfighter.

 ## Requirements for Successful NoOps